-As you may know from my recent posts and Instagram complaints I have been dealing with a nasty blister on my heel for the past 2 weeks.
-I’ve learned more than anyone should have to know about blisters, so I thought I would share some information to help anyone else who may be in a similar situation.
-But you know what they say about an ounce of prevention… So really, the best thing to do is to not get a blister in the first place!
+Throughout my years of running I’ve had blisters from time to time.
+Unfortunately, a few of them have been pretty bad and really impacted my running for several days or even weeks.
+Over the years I’ve learned more than anyone should have to know about blisters, so I thought I would share some information to help anyone who is struggling with blisters.
+Of course, the best thing to do is to not get a blister in the first place!
 But we all know these things happen from time to time, no matter how careful we may be.

 Wear the right shoes and socks